Shosanvader/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory contains shell files
+This directory contains shell scripts that execute different actions.